Rush Limbaugh behind the Golden EIB microphone, relentlessly pursuing the truth, unstoppably pursuing the truth.

 Trump voters are now being insulted and blamed.

-And Carly Fear is uh uh uh uh uh uh don't do that.
+And Carly Fiorina said, don't do that.

-If Trump's not the nominee, you're gonna need them voting for whoever the nominee is, or you don't have a prayer of beating Hillary.
+If Trump's not the nominee, you're going to need them voting for whoever the nominee is.

-By the way, speaking on the Democrat side, you know, Crazy Bernie is not going away.
+By the way, speaking on the Democrat side, you know, crazy Bernie is not going away.

 Crazy Bernie could win a couple of big states today.